danielscarvalho/FESA-COMP-ENG-PROJECTS/README.md

 # Computer Engineering student projects

-Electronics Projects Computer Engineering students should do while in college:
+Projects Computer Engineering students should do while in college:

 1. Build their own Arduino custom board
 2. Create an ESP32 (or related) project